espeak-ng/espeak-ng/README.md

 ## Testing

-Before installing, you can test the built espeak-ng using the following command:
+Before installing, you can test the built espeak-ng using the following command from the `espeak-ng` project folder:

     ESPEAK_DATA_PATH=`pwd` LD_LIBRARY_PATH=src:${LD_LIBRARY_PATH} src/espeak-ng ...